Code for quiz 9

 Start with spend_time

-e_title (text ='Average hours Americans spend per day on each activity') %>%
+to set the main title to ‘Average hours Americans spend per day on each activity’

 Create a line chart for the activities that American spend time on.